Political families of the Philippines: History

 Political dynasties have long been a feature of the Philippine political landscape.
 Political dynasties started emerging after the Philippine Revolution when the First Republic of the Philippines was established.
-With the decline of Spain's economic power and international prestige in the 19th century, the expansion of British and American influence around the world, and the political current of emergent nationalism among the children of the economically enfranchised bourgeois, the power of the peninsulares, or Spanish-born aristocracy declined propitiously.
-Following the defeat of the Spanish in the Spanish–American War, the surviving members of the Spanish or Spanish-sanctioned landholding elite and the newly ascendant merchant elite, who were mostly foreign expatriates or of Chinese origin, formed a de facto aristocracy to replace the power vacuum the Spanish had left.
+With the decline of Spain's economic power and international prestige in the 19th century, the expansion of British and American influence around the world, and the political current of emergent nationalism among the children of the economically enfranchised bourgeois, the power of the peninsulares, or Spanish-born aristocracy, declined propitiously.
+Following the defeat of the Spanish in the Spanish–American War, the surviving members of the principalía, or the Spanish-sanctioned landholding noble class, along with the newly ascendant merchant elite, who were mostly foreign expatriates or of Chinese origin, formed a de facto aristocracy to replace the power vacuum the Spanish had left.

-Aristocracy survived and prospered under the American colonial regime, and remained a permanent fixture in Philippine society even following its independence after the devastation under the Japanese occupation of the Philippines during World War II.
+Aristocracy survived and prospered under American colonial rule, and remained a permanent fixture in Philippine society even following its independence after the Japanese occupation of the Philippines during World War II.
 Over the years, political dynasties continued to adapt, as newer dynasties emerged to fill power vacuums left behind by the extinction of older dynasties.
 As of 2025, the majority of the elected positions in Philippine government are held by members of political dynasties.